tardate/LittleArduinoProjects/Electronics101/MSO5074FG_unboxing/README.md

 ### Conclusion ..
 For Now

 OK, I've barely started to scratch the surface, and have yet to try anything that will really push the scope's capabilities.
+As I learn more or run into issues, I'll probably update my notes here.

+But so far I'm a very happy camper!
-But it will definitely start popping up in the little projects I add to this collection.
+It will definitely start popping up as a tool used in the little projects I add to this collection.

 ## Credits and References
 * [Hantek MSO5074FG listing on aliexpress](http://www.aliexpress.com/item/High-quality-Hantek-MSO5074FG-70Mhz-4-Channel-Oscilloscope-8-Channel-Logic-Analyzer-25MHz-Arb-Waveform-Generator/1596199238.html) from seller [Shenzhen Laesent Technology Co., Ltd.](http://www.aliexpress.com/store/100653)